USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 COMPILED CODE:

-The library has been tested under Matlab2016a for Windows 7 and Mac OS X 10.10.
-However, most of it should work under other versions of Matlab and under other operating systems.
+The compilation of the library has been tested under Matlab2016b for Mac OS X 10.11 using clang-800.0.42.1.
+However, the code should work under other versions of Matlab, compilers, and operating systems.
 To use the full library, add the library and all of its subfolders to your active path in Matlab.
-Some functions are available as C/C++ files for use in Matlab either because they use third- party libraries or because the native Matlab implementations provided are too slow to use.
+Some functions are available as C/C++ files for use in Matlab either because they use third-party libraries or because the native Matlab implementations provided are too slow to use.
 If the library was downloaded without precompiled versions of these files, then they can be compiled by running the CompileCLibraries function.
 Note that a C/C++ compiler supported by Matlab must be installed.
 Additionally, to decode AIS data, the compiler must support C++11.
-As thie commands for the compilation of the AIS data are at the end of the CompileCLibraries function,
+As the commands for the compilation of the AIS data are at the end of the CompileCLibraries function, if a compiler without C++11 support is used, the rest of the library should be successfully compiled before an error ocurs while compiling the AIS code.

 EXTERNAL SOLVERS: